heycarsten/ember-fsm/README.md

       return;
     } else {
       this.get('controllers.notifier').warn('file must have content');
-      Em.FSM.reject(); // Just a helper for throwing an error.
+      Em.FSM.reject(); // A helper for throwing an error }
-    }
   },